 There’s juice in America, but the juices in other countries are just so much better — Lithuania is no exception.
 Even if you can’t speak a word of the local language, you can still find some favorites in the grocery store because most packages have pictures!
 Some even have some English like this favorite juice drink.

 You might not be able to read the packaging, but try a bunch of different kinds to find your favorite, like Paska.
-Our volunteers nickname these Chocolate Cheesecake bars and they are divine (here’s a blog post all about these goodies).
+Our volunteers nickname these Chocolate Cheesecake bars because the inside is the consistency of cheesecake.
+Oh and they come in lots of different flavors — Chocolate, strawberry, poppy seed, marzipan, vanilla and condensed milk are some of our favorites but you'll find a few other kinds.
+Imagine a chocolate cheesecake bar smothered in chocolate and you have a pretty good idea at what's waiting for you.

 We also have a couple more chocolate recommendations right here for you chocolate lovers.